Brett Rheeder took the win. Fairclough and Lacondeguy both snubbed.

 Boring things: even the most ardent freeride fan starts to flag as the coverage enters the fourth hour.

 Confusing thing: Andreu Lacondeguy’s run not winning.
-Time for a rethink of how the judging goes down next year?
+Time for a rethink of how the judging goes down this year?
+Unlikely.

 Red Bull Rampage results